 Coffee + Tea

-Grains like wheat, rice, barley, oats, wild rice, amaranth and quinoa are good for the Pitta Vata diet.
-Avoid millets and rye in any form and take corn in moderation and less often.
+Grains like wheat, rice, barley, oats, wild rice, amaranth, and quinoa are good for the Pitta Vata diet.
+Avoid millets and rye in any form and take the corn in moderation and less often.

 Alcohol should be avoided as far as possible.
 Mild options like beer and wine should be preferred over hard liquor.

 Have at least 3-4 pints of water every day.
 Have more in summer or if you are sweating it out at the gym.